Textbooks Are All You Need: Evaluation on unconventional problems with LLM grading

 \section{Evaluation on unconventional problems with LLM grading}

-A potential concern with the surprisingly good performance of \textbf{phi-1} on HumanEval (see Table~\ref{fig:comparison} and Figure \ref{fig:summary}) is that there might be memorization stemming from contamination of the CodeExercises dataset\footnote{For example, GPT-3.5 could have bias towards generating functions close to those in HumanEval.}.
-We study this potential contamination directly in Section~\ref{sec:contaim}, while this section addresses the concern with a new evaluation that is designed to be unconventional enough to be unlikely to appear in any training dataset.
+A potential concern with the surprisingly good performance of \textbf{phi-1} on HumanEval (see Table~\ref{fig:comparison} and Figure \ref{fig:summary}) is that there might be memorization stemming from contamination of the synthetic CodeExercises dataset.
+We study this potential contamination directly in Section~\ref{sec:contaim}, while this section addresses the concern with a new evaluation that is designed to be unconventional enough to be unlikely to appear in our training dataset.

-To minimize bias and leakage, the new evaluation problems were created by a dedicated team in our group that did not access the CodeExercises dataset or the final model.
+To minimize bias and leakage, the new evaluation problems were created by a dedicated team that did not access the CodeExercises dataset or the final model.
 They created 50 new problems in the same format as HumanEval with instructions to design problems that are unlikely to appear in real-world code bases or as coding exercises.
 Here is an example of such a problem:

 \begin{AIbox}{}

 \end{AIbox}

 One of the challenges of evaluating language models on coding tasks is that the output of the model is often binary: either the code passes all the unit tests or it fails.
 However, this does not capture the nuances of the model's performance, as it might have produced a code that is almost correct but has a minor error, or a code that is completely wrong but coincidentally passes some tests.
 Arguably, a more informative way of assessing the model's coding skills is to compare its output with the correct solution and grade it based on how well it matches the expected logic.
 This is similar to how humans are evaluated on coding interviews, where the interviewer does not only run the code but also examines the reasoning and the quality of the solution.